Joel D'Silva

 Testing physical metaphors before committing

 We tested concepts that recreated familiar physical interactions from Indian homes: switchboards, thermostats, appliance states, and room-based control.
 The point was not nostalgia; it was reducing the learning curve for digital control.
+The validation loop helped identify which metaphors made actions more understandable and which ones added visual weight without improving confidence.

 Familiar objects